 4. Decide on the Details For Your Office Massage Service

 There are lots of factors to consider when bringing in chair massage.
 Not all office massage programs are created equal.

 Depending on the kind of results you want, you could choose from a seated massage program or table massage.
 Massage therapists could come in a couple times a month or every day of the week.
 Massage sessions could last anywhere from 15 minutes to an hour (or more!)

 Your answers to these questions will determine what kind of program you build, and what the overall effect will be on your employees and your business.
 Once again, any massage company who knows their stuff will be able to walk you through these details to create your perfect program.

 5. Make Room for Workplace Massage

-I don't just mean think about where in the office the massages will take place.
-If you go with chair massage, that can happen pretty much anywhere.
+I don't just mean thinking about where in the office the massages will take place.
+Chair massages can happen pretty much anywhere.
 More important than where the massages will happen, is how a chair massage program will fit in with your culture.

 If you start a massage program but then aren't willing or able to move important meetings around to accommodate the program, it will fall flat.
 Generally, massage programs don't interfere with the day-to-day work life in an office.
 One 15-minute break for each employee to get a chair massage won't cause your system to break.

 But you've got to keep in mind that employees will start to really look forward to massage day, and you don't want to continually schedule mandatory meetings at the same time as massage sessions.
 Ideally, you'd never start an office massage program without knowing it's a good cultural fit in the first place.